- CLIENT SERVICES

-This means your training might need to be short and sweet and easy to update quickly as changes are passed down.
-Old trainings can be archived with new, updated training content rolled out as seamless as possible.
+You might need to make your training short and sweet and easy to update quickly as changes are passed down.
+Replace old trainings with new, updated content rolled out as seamlessly as possible.

 This can allow you to update your training as soon as or close to the launch of the new tech update and archive old trainings that are no longer relevant.
 Having this expiration date will keep your library up to date and learners will trust you to keep them in the know.